No-one starts out in video marketing wanting to create a video that gets an average amount of views…

 So where do you start?

-First, make sure it’s fully optimized so that it works for SEO.
+First, make sure it’s fully optimised so that it works for SEO.
 Upload your video to your landing/blog page, and make sure that you use the keywords of the video within your URL, meta description, and throughout the post.

 Once you have a landing page, you can start to share it across your social pages and gain traction that way.
 Use hashtags, post at the most advantageous time, pay for pre-roll ads on YouTube, and get people excited about your video launch.